gadjet/Window_Door-Sensor/README.md

 Using an online calculator to work out how long a battery would last with a couple of triggers an hour you can get well over a year on a 600mAH battery.

+On the rear half of the 3D printed case I used M3 Brass threaded inserts for the M3 cap screws to thread into.

 More information can also be found on www.gadjet.co.uk